Skip to main content

 Planning a Field Research Trip Flow Chart - Review the Planning Document for details on planning a research trip

-• For any activity occurring in potentially hazardous environmental conditions or where potentially hazardous materials and/or equipment will be used.
-Please contact EHS or call us at 617-452-3477 to review requirements for:
+In addition to Form A above, for any activity occurring in potentially hazardous environmental conditions or where potentially hazardous materials and/or equipment will be used, please contact EHS or call us at 617-452-3477 to review requirements for:

-• – Safe transport, storage, use, and disposal of hazardous materials
+• Safe storage, use, and disposal of hazardous materials, e.g. biological material, chemicals, radiological material

 An awareness level web course has been developed for shipping of hazardous materials from MIT to anywhere, domestic or international, including chemicalsbiological material, and radiological material.
-It is encouraged that anyone in your DLCs who may ship hazardous materials or may assist with providing information about shipping to the MIT community, complete this course: EHS00792w – Hazardous Materials Shipping Awareness Training.
+It is encouraged that anyone in your DLCIs who may ship hazardous materials or may assist with providing information about shipping to the MIT community, complete this course: EHS00792w – Hazardous Materials Shipping Awareness Training (certificate login required).

 Injury/Illness Reporting Requirements

-For unpaid students that sustain an injury while participating in field work please complete the Non-Employee Incident Report as soon as possible.
-For injuries that occur in International locations, International SOS (ISOS) should be contacted to coordinate medical care and payment.
+For unpaid students who sustain an injury while participating in field work please complete the Non-Employee Incident Report as soon as possible.
+For injuries that occur in international locations, International SOS (ISOS) should be contacted to coordinate medical care and payment.
 Failure to engage ISOS could result in uncovered medical costs.

 Additional Resources